The first question friends ask when I tell them that I’m heading to Europe for work is ” Is it safe to travel to Europe right now?”

 GO WHERE YOU FEEL COMFORTABLE

-As travellers, we crave the unexplored places, the hidden gems that we can tell our friends back home about, the secret routes and the kind strangers that we met along our path.
+As travelers, we crave the unexplored places, the hidden gems that we can tell our friends back home about, the beach destinations that make you feel zen, places like Salzburg where you can do awesome things, the secret routes and the kind strangers that we met along our path.
 None of that changes.
 And it shouldn’t.

 We’re explorers.
 Our job is to go and explore the world.